What is a Firewall? A Guide to Network Security and Safety

 It only accepts incoming traffic that has been configured to do so.
 Firewalls will distinguish between good and malicious traffic and allow or block specific data packets based on pre-established security rules.

-For example, the image depicted below shows how a firewall allows good traffic to pass to the user’s private network.
+For example, the image below shows how a firewall allows good traffic to pass to the user’s private network.

 Firewall_1.

-Fig: Firewall allowing Good Traffic
+Firewall Allowing Good Traffic

-However, in the example below, the firewall blocks malicious traffic from entering the private network, thereby protecting the user’s network from being susceptible to a cyberattack.
+However, in the example below, the firewall blocks malicious traffic from entering the private network, protecting the user’s network from being susceptible to a cyberattack.

 Firewall_2.

-Fig: Firewall blocking Bad Traffic
+Firewall Blocking Bad Traffic

 Why Are Firewalls Important?